 Last but not least we have Ölrepubliken (The Beer Republic), a fanatic beer lovers’ paradise.
 Here, they take their beer seriously.
 Local favourites and global imports are served.
 If you’re in luck you might just drop by when there’s an open beer tasting.
 You can of course book your own tasting as well.

-If you would like to take ”ultimate” Geek Tour, we have compiled all of the sights in one map:
+If you would like to go for the ”ultimate” Geek Tour, we have compiled all of the sights in one map:

 - Geek Tour Google Map